dwoo-work/time-series-demand-forecasting/README.md

 model_expo4 = sms.tsa.holtwinters.ExponentialSmoothing(monthly_series, trend = 'mul', seasonal = 'mul', seasonal_periods = 12)
 ```

-Lines 148-156:
+Lines 151-159:
 Fit all 4 types of Holt Winter's Exponential Smoothing models.
+Since only model 1 can be performed, only can fit for this.
 ```python
 results_1 = model_expo1.fit()
 results_2 = model_expo2.fit()